 However, other causes such as a localized internet outage, internet connection issues or faulty ethernet or coaxial cables can also cause Xfinity routers to blink orange.

 Thankfully, most causes of the Xfinity modem light blinking orange are easy to fix.
-However, causes such as localized internet outages are beyond your control, so you’ll just need to stay patient until the engineer arrives.

 In this article, we explain the key causes of blinking orange lights in Xfinity routers and outline the steps you can take to fix them.

 What Does An Xfinity Modem Router Blinking Orange Mean?

 Before trying to fix an orange blinking light on your Xfinity gateway, you need to explore the underlying cause of the blinking light.

 An orange light shows that your router is taking a long time to connect to the internet.
 If the router keeps blinking, it means that it is having a challenge creating a smooth connection or the connection is not suitable.